-With financial planning, even the most positive and consistent efforts can be upended by event out of one’s control.
+With financial planning, even the most positive and consistent efforts can be upended by an event out of one’s control.
 Life is full of the unforeseen – from relatively minor nuisances to significant and foundation shaking events, it’s important to both understand where an individual financial plan may be exposed while also taking reasonable and prudent measures to guard against unnecessary risk.

 The first step is identifying where the risk lies within a financial plan.
 It’s important to differentiate between reasonable risk, such as; covering deductibles for automobile/medical coverage or choosing to go without the extended warranty for a cell phone, as opposed to peril that may jeopardize the success of one’s financial plan.